-Ultimately, as a personal trainer, you are aiming to find your niche, the area in which you see yourself working for the rest of your life.
+Ultimately, as a personal trainer, you aim to find your niche, where you see yourself working for the rest of your life.

 Only you can truly know what that is.

-Once you do and you feel you are ready for that, you find a reputable certification that covers that niche and you work towards getting accredited in that specialization.
+Once you do and feel you are ready for that, you find a reputable certification that covers that niche and works towards getting accredited in that specialization.

 But there’s still more you can do to better yourself.

-There are many valuable resources available to you as a personal trainer, on the web, in fitness magazines and other fitness literature.
+Many valuable resources are available to you as a personal trainer, on the web, in fitness magazines, and in other fitness literature.

-Just be careful, the web is filled with lots of rubbish information too.
+Just be careful; the web is also filled with rubbish information.

 If you are going to make use of it, use reputable sites.